Frequently asked questions

 The term “closing” is often misused when referring to signing the paperwork.
 Technically, signing the papers is “settlement”.
 In Utah, closing takes place when the bank funds the loan and the title is recorded.
 It is important to note that you won’t get keys at Settlement, but only after the deal Closes.
 Possession occurs a set time after closing, so make sure to pay attention to section 8 of your REPC.

 The process of obtaining financing is one of the most difficult parts of the home buying process.
 You can avoid appraisals, interest, fees, and other annoyances by paying with cash.
 Some properties will not be financeable if they falling down, so cash is the only options.
 As a Seller, it is great to see a cash offer.
 You can sell your home faster and have fewer hurdles to jump if there isn’t financing involved.

-A list of do’s and don’t that govern an HOA.
+A list of do’s and don’t that govern an HOA or neighborhood.

 What is Due Diligence?

-What is the Department of Housing and Urban Development or (HUD)?
+What is the HUD?
+Housing and Urban Development

 What are Discount Points?